A Hierarchical Shock Model of Ultra-High-Energy Cosmic Rays: Acknowledgments

 \section{Acknowledgments}

 The authors thank D. Allard, T. Porter, S. Allen, N. Werner, A. Simionescu, O. Urban, J. Singal, D. Caprioli, F. Aharonian, S. Martin-Alvarez, and P. Helbig for helpful discussions and feedback.
 K.S.S.B. was supported by XSEDE computing grants TG-AST190001 and TG-AST180052, the Stampede2 supercomputer at the Texas Advanced Computing Center, a Porat Postdoctoral Fellowship at Stanford University, and a NASA Hubble Postdoctoral Fellowship at Harvard University.
 We acknowledge support from the Simons Foundation (MP-SCMPS-00001470, N.G., R.B.).
+We thank the anonymous referee for thorough and constructive comments.

-\software{Enzo \citep{2014ApJS..211...19B}, Music \citep{2011MNRAS.415.2101H}, Rockstar \citep{2013ApJ...762..109B}, Consistent Trees \citep{2013ApJ...763...18B} }
+\software{Enzo \citep{2014ApJS..211...19B}, Music \citep{2011MNRAS.415.2101H}, Rockstar \citep{2013ApJ...762..109B}, Consistent Trees \citep{2013ApJ...763...18B}. }